magdyamr542/clrd/README.md

-## Clear the Downloads directory but don't lose the contents
+## Clear the Downloads directory but don't lose the contents.